Emma Raducanu: 2022: Top 10, injuries

-2023
+2023: Injuries and surgery

-Ranked 78, Raducanu returned to the tour at the Auckland Open in January.
-After defeating Czech teenager Linda Fruhvirtová in the first round, she retired in the second round after sustaining a left ankle injury.
-Having recovered with a short turnaround for the Australian Open, she advanced to the second round where she was defeated by world No. 7 Coco Gauff.
-Following an over month long recovery and training session after Australia, the planned return to tour at the ATX Open was cut short after withdrawing due to tonsillitis.
+Ranked No. 78, Raducanu returned to the tour at the Auckland Open in January.
+After defeating Czech teenager Linda Fruhvirtová in the first round, she retired in the second round, after sustaining a left ankle injury.
+Having recovered with a short turnaround for the Australian Open, she advanced to the second round where she was defeated by world No. 7, Coco Gauff.
+Following an over month-long recovery and training session after Australia, the planned return to tour at the ATX Open was cut short after withdrawing due to tonsillitis.
 She subsequently withdrew from an exhibition event at Indian Wells to continue preparations for the main tournament.
-Despite a return of her wrist problems from last season, she entered the Indian Wells Open and advanced to the fourth round defeating Danka Kovinic, 20th seed Magda Linette and 13th seed Beatriz Haddad Maia.
-She received a wildcard to play the Miami Open.
+Despite a return of her wrist problems from the previous season, she entered the Indian Wells Open and advanced to the fourth round, defeating 20th seed Magda Linette and 13th seed Beatriz Haddad Maia along the way.
+Since the wrist continued to be an issue at the Miami Open, after her defeat in the first round, she decided to find a long-term solution to her pain.
+She was also unavailable to participate in this season's BJK Cup qualifying round.

+The clay-court season began with a return to the Stuttgart Open and a lopsided first-round loss to Jeļena Ostapenko, having reached the quarterfinals a year prior.
+She withdrew late from the Madrid Open, just hours before her first-round match due to a continuing wrist problem.
+As a result, she fell out of the top 100 for the first time since September 2021 at the conclusion of the tournament.
+After undergoing surgery on her ankle and both wrists to remove carpal bosses, she skipped the remainder of the clay and grass court seasons with a possible return to tour after the summer.
+In June, she parted ways with coach Sebastian Sachs.

+In November 2023, Raducanu withdrew from a December exhibition match in Macau, continuing her recovery from hand and foot surgeries.
+Her withdrawal from the Macau event, necessitated by the slow pace of her rehabilitation, saw her world ranking fall to No. 289.
+Raducanu's recovery included working with different types of tennis balls to regain her form, while lacking a dedicated coach or team.